 I've tried to "get through to you" just how important idioms are.
 And now I'm going to "give it to you straight."
 You have to practice to learn and remember English.
 You cannot master the language without using it (and making mistakes).

-So not it's your turn to practice.
+So now it's your turn to practice.
 Don't worry if you make a mistake, I will help correct your sentence.
 It's that easy.
-Please write an example or two by picking any expression from the American idioms list.
+Please write an example or two by picking any expression from the American idioms list above.